rusinikita/changes/docs/content/docs/overview/index.md

 1. yaml/toml configuration familiarity and simplicity
 2. One tool to rule.
 Set message format and use parsed values in diff validation and changelog generation
 3. Well-designed configuration and scripting DSL
-4. Best quality Go code maintainability and execution speed
+4. Go code maintainability and execution speed

 ## Current state